subinamathew/magnolia-example/README.md

 # magnolia-example
-This is used to run a docker instance with the magnolia-docker image
+This is used to run a docker instance with the magnolia-docker image.

+run ´sh runMe.sh´